 Glance Technologies launched in September 2016, and its flagship product Glance Pay offers mobile payments in restaurants.
 Through the app, its customers can pay their restaurant bills, access records, receipts, awards and even rate restaurants.

 Since then, Glance and Active Pay entered into a $1 million licensing agreement, and Glance also announced an in-app digital offer concept available to merchants and business partners.
-At the end of October, the company announced it will be launching a rewards-based cryptocurrency for its customers every time thy pay with the Glance Pay app.
+At the end of October, the company announced it will be launching a rewards-based cryptocurrency for its customers every time they pay with the Glance Pay app.
+In December, Glance announced it had completed the acquisition of cryptocurrency technology, Blockimpact, an end-to-end cryptocurrency and blockchain solution from Ztudium.

 GoldMoney is a slightly different fintech company in that its mission is to make gold and precious metals accessible to anyone.
 Its holding features allow users to buy, sell and hold physical gold, silver, platinum and palladium bullion online as well as spend or withdraw cash directly from the company’s Goldmoney Holding with the Goldmoney Mastercard prepaid card.
 Reserves can be held or exchanged in up to nine currencies, including USD, GBP, CAD, CHF, JPY, NZD, HKD, and AUD without having to pay foreign exchange fees.